 The University of Minnesota Duluth uses a variety of communication systems to inform the campus community about an emergency situation.

-TXT-U is the University of Minnesota's emergency notification text messaging system for all campuses, including Duluth.
-Learn more about the program and how to keep your TXT-U information up-to-date.
+SAFE-U Alerts is the University of Minnesota's emergency notification text messaging system for all campuses, including Duluth.
+Learn more about the program and how to keep your SAFE-U Alerts information up-to-date.

-TXT-U is automatically available to all UMD faculty, staff, and students who register a cell phone as part of their personal information.
-TXT-U is not available to members of the general public.
+SAFE-U Alerts is automatically available to all UMD faculty, staff, and students who register a cell phone as part of their personal information.
+SAFE-U Alerts is not available to members of the general public.
 Please check the UMD web site for information.

 Each UMD department has a tone-alert radio in the department office.
 At the onset of any emergency, a voice alert message will be broadcast through Tone Alert Radios (TARs) informing the campus community of the situation.
 TARs were strategically placed in selected offices throughout campus to ensure maximum coverage.
 Personnel in these offices are instructed to convey the emergency information immediately to their constituencies.
 As part UMD's emergency preparedness, a broadcast test message is sent every first Wednesday of the month at 1:00 PM.